-Common Myths about Pregnancy You Should Be Aware of
+Common Myths About Pregnancy You Should Know

-Some believe that drinking an occasional glass of wine is harmless during pregnancy and can have no bearing on your baby.
+Some believe that drinking an occasional glass of wine is harmless during pregnancy, and can have no bearing on your baby.

-- Myth: Eat for Two During Pregnancy
+- Myth: Eat for two during pregnancy.

-A popular notion present in most societies that you will be eating for two when you get pregnant.
+A popular notion present in most societies is that you will be eating for two when you get pregnant.

 - Myth: Pregnant women should not take a bath too often.